leemeiteng24-debug/Indoor-Air-Quality-Monitoring-/README.md

-# Indoor Air Quality Monitoring
+# Indoor Air Quality Monitoring System
+A smart indoor air quality (IAQ) monitoring system based on seed-studio ESP32-C3 and ESP Rainmaker.
+This project monitors the temperature, humidity, and CO₂ levels in your space.
+You can track the parameters using the app.
+There are many occasions where people are unaware of the surrounding air quality, causing discomfort and, in the worst-case scenario, health problems.
+This project aims to alert users when parameter values are abnormal.

-## Build and Flash firmware
+# Build and Flash firmware

 Follow the ESP RainMaker Documentation [Get Started](https://rainmaker.espressif.com/docs/get-started.html) section to build and flash this firmware.
 Just note the path of this example.